yuchenxie4645/EgoLoc/README.md

 ### 1.3 Configurations

 Here are some key params to run the code.
-For some configs related to GroundedSAM, please refer to the [original repo](https://github.com/IDEA-Research/Grounded-Segment-Anything).
+For some configs related to files from GroundedSAM, please refer to the [original repo](https://github.com/IDEA-Research/Grounded-Segment-Anything).

 * **video_path**: Path to the target HOI video